alexyuly/chil/README.md

 #### Hierarchy

 Traditional object-oriented systems implement some form of communication hierarchy through keywords like "public" and "private".
 Components are limited in what methods they can call, but there is no explicit contract between each pair of components.
 Any component may "talk" to any other component with a public interface.
-Chil has a sense of physical space, within a hierachical tree of component instances, called objects.
+A chil application has a sense of physical space based on its tree of component instances, called objects.
 Communication is only allowed between components which have explicitly connected input/output channels.

 #### Information

 Traditional object-oriented systems typically use "getters" and "setters" to read and write data.
 Chil components never read or mutate another component's data.
 Instead, they inform other components of some intention.
-Component communication is purely based on messages.
+Component communication is purely based on unidirectional messages.
 Once a component receives a message, it decides what actions to take.
 This results in 100% component encapsulation and decoupling.

 ## Motivation